 11/2/2018Top Twenty-Five Photo Enforcement Felons

-Twenty politicians, lobbyists and photo enforcement executives have been convicted of felony crimes ranging from forgery to bribery.
-Updated 4/21
+Two dozen politicians, lobbyists and photo enforcement executives have been convicted of felony crimes ranging from forgery to bribery.
+Updated May 2022

 Scandal has dogged the use of automated cameras to issue traffic tickets to the owners of vehicles since the first citation was issued more than a century ago (the first reported speed camera case was heard in the Supreme Judicial Court of Massachusetts in 1910).
-More than twenty-one politicians and officials working for photo ticketing companies have been convicted of serious misconduct.
+More than twenty-two politicians and officials working for photo ticketing companies have been convicted of serious misconduct.